Recording a Video Using Panopto for Windows

 2. Volume bar: After selecting your audio, test your audio by talking in a normal voice to test the volume.
 You should see a few green bars appear as you talk.
 If you don't see any, or see the red and yellow bars highlighted, adjust the volume by using the slider.

 3. Primary Video Source: If you'd like to record a video of a presenter, you can select a primary video source under the Video drop-down.
-But you do not need to include this if you just want to record audio.
+But you do not need to include this if you just want to record audio and the screen/monitor (or PowerPoint).

 4. Quality Setting: There are three different quality settings available to help you determine what will be best to record a high-quality video.